 By Rick Steves

-Your approach to room-finding will be determined by whether it's a "buyer's market" or a "seller's market" — based on the current demand.
-These trends can be obvious (a beach resort will be crowded in summer, empty in winter); in other cases, a guidebook or local tourist information office can tip you off.
+If you show up in a new town with no reservations, your approach to room-finding will be determined by whether it's a buyer's or seller's market.
+These trends can be obvious (a beach resort will be crowded in summer, empty in winter).
 Sometimes you can arrive late, be selective, and even talk down the price.
 Other times you'll happily accept anything with a pillow and a blanket.

 Follow taxi tips.
-A great way to find a place in a tough situation is to let a cabbie take you to his favorite hotel.
-They are experts.
+One way to find a place in a tough situation is to let a cabbie take you to his favorite hotel.

-Leave the trouble zone.
-If the room situation is impossible, don't struggle — just leave.
-An hour by car, train, or bus from the most miserable hotel situation anywhere in Europe is a town — Dullsdorf or Nothingston — with the Dullsdorf Gasthaus or the Nothingston Inn just across the street from the station or right on the main square.
+If all else fails, leave the trouble zone.
+If you simply cannot find a vacancy, head away from the trouble zone.
+An hour by car, train, or bus from the most miserable hotel situation anywhere in Europe is a town — Dullsdorf or Nothingston — with the Dullsdorf Gasthaus or the Nothingston Inn just across the street from the station or right off the main square.
 It's not full — never has been, never will be.
 There's a guy sleeping behind the reception desk.
-Drop in at 11:00 p.m., ask for 14 beds, and he'll say, "Take the second and third floors — the keys are in the doors."
+Drop in at 11 p.m., ask for a bed, and he'll say, "Head to the third floor — the keys are in the doors."
+The rooms are dingy, and probably not a great value…but you've got a bed.
 It always works.
 Oktoberfest, Cannes Film Festival, St-Tropez Running of the Girls, Easter at Lourdes — your bed awaits in nearby Dullsdorf.
-If you anticipate trouble finding a room, consider staying at the last train stop before the crowded city.